Hisaacs/Team-Profile-Generator/README.md

 # Contributing

-​I contributed to this project by following workflow guidelines.
+​I've contributed to this project by following workflow guidelines.
 First you'll need to Fork the GitHub repository to your local machine.
 Secondly, open gitbash or terminal then clone the project to you local machine.
 Commit any changes you've made and then push to your GitHub repository.

 # Tests